rhasspy/rhasspy/docs/tutorials.md

 Ensure that your microphone and SD card are inserted into your Raspberry Pi.
 If you have a spare HDMI monitor, I'd highly recommend plugging it in so you can get the Pi's IP address and see if there were any problems during boot.

 Once everything is connected, go ahead and plug your power supply into the Pi.
 You should see some raspberry icons in the upper left and scrolling text as it boots.
-When it comes to the login prompt, read upwards until you find a line that says "My IP address is ..." (probaby starts with 192.168).
+When it comes to the login prompt, read upwards until you find a line that says "My IP address is ..." (probably starts with 192.168).
 My Pi's IP address was 192.168.1.26, but yours is likely different.

 From a terminal on your desktop computer, try pinging your Pi (where `<IP_ADDRESS>` is your Pi's IP address).